-We also do a number of other service oriented activities, including but not limited to Fall Spaghetti Supper (whose proceeds funds our Thanksgiving Baskets), organizing and packing Thanksgiving Baskets, Organizing and wrapping Angel Tree gifts, helping with the Easter Egg Hunt.
+We also do a number of other service oriented activities, including but not limited to Fall Spaghetti Supper (whose proceeds funds our Thanksgiving Baskets), organizing and packing Thanksgiving Baskets, helping with the Easter Egg Hunt, and cleaning and maintaining the memorial garden.
 Over the summer, we usually tackle a large project in the community (or go on a Mission Trip like the one pictured below).

 We have a couple of social opportunities for teens throughout the year.
-Last year, we went bowling after LifeTeen a couple of times a year.
-We also host a Fall retreat for all high school seniors that is predominantly social.
-Last year, we did high ropes elements together and were able to support each other through the different obstacles and personal and communal fears.
+We mix social and spiritual nights within our Youth Group format and we also get together on some Wednesdays for Eucharistic Adoration and spiritual time.
+We host retreats for our high school students, visit the Monastery, and perform service activities at the church and in the community.
 We also host a couple of game nights throughout the year as part of our LifeTeen program (and have done Lock-ins).
 What we offer greatly depends on students willingness to participate actively throughout the year!

 Mission trip 2017